 Earlier in this year, there was a little girl of Illinois, Ashley Surin who was barred from attending classes because she used medical marijuana patches and lotion in school to cope with her seizures.

 Eleven-year-old Ashley started having seizures as a side effect to her leukemia treatment in 2008.
-According to her parents, Ashley was not herself after the chemotherapy and was hospitalized on several occasion.
+According to her parents, Ashley was not herself after chemotherapy and was hospitalized on several occasions.

 After a series of failed attempts to contain seizures, the doctor suggested a change in her diet and medical marijuana.
 The Surins got her license for medical marijuana treatment, and the combination was working really well for her.